saikyun/cljs-vscode-extension-hello-world/README.md

 The issue?
 We're in jvm-land!

 3. To solve this, follow the instructions most relevant to your editor here: https://shadow-cljs.github.io/docs/UsersGuide.html#_editor_integration
-4. When you have succesfully connected with a cljs-repl client, you should be able to evaluate: `(js/console.log "I'm the queen!")` - the result is shown in the `Debug Console` of the vscode instance where you started debugging!
+4. When you have successfully connected with a cljs-repl client, you should be able to evaluate: `(js/console.log "I'm the queen!")` - the result is shown in the `Debug Console` of the vscode instance where you started debugging!

 Phew, all in 4(?) simple(?!) steps.